 Let's not pretend that a burger is anywhere close to healthy eating.
 But as far as it goes, Farm Burger does it right with their farm-to-table approach.
 Here you can be assured your cows were given a diet of green grass and not pumped up with hormones and antibiotics.
 And you can taste the difference.
 Ordering goes something like this.
 Choose your burger - whether beef, chicken, pork or vegan.
 Get the tasty bun made by another local burger legend, Holeman & Finch.
 Or cut the carbs with a GF bun or lettuce wrap.
 Next up, the cheese.
 This is your chance to try something other than American cheese, since you have better choices like smoked gouda, feta, goat, bleu and pimento.
 Then from a long list of toppings, you can find unique ones like candied jalapenos, crispy red onions and roasted bone marrow.
 I recommend you skip the fries and go with the Superfood salad, chock full of tasty ingredients like kale, butternut squash and chickpeas.
 Try the original location in Decatur, and spend some time exploring this liberal outpost of Atlanta, with its own enticing restaurant scene.

 Want to taste more Atlanta restaurants that locals go to?
-Get a sampling of cosmopolitan restaurants in the trendy Old Fourth Ward neighborhood - and experience the Atlanta BeltLine, this city's favorite destination - by joining a BiteLines Food and Art Tour of the Atlanta BeltLine.
+Come walk down the Atlanta BeltLine with us, sampling food from some of Atlanta's best restaurants and discovering this city's vibrant street art scene, including ties to Hollywood.
+Join a BiteLines Food and Art Tour of the Atlanta BeltLine.

 An Atlanta native, Nicole Gustin is the Founder and CEO of BiteLines, which offers walking Food and Art Tours on the Atlanta BeltLine.
 She considers the BeltLine her backyard, and is excited to see how Atlanta is reinventing itself.
 To sample some of Atlanta's best restaurants and street art, come join us on a Food and Art Tour of the Atlanta BeltLine.
 Follow on TikTok and Instagram @bitelinesatl.